callumflack/callum-flack-blog/content/posts/2018-04-09-writing-without-worry.comp.md

 ---
 title: Writing without worry
 lede: How do you allow yourself to cultivate a habit?
 How does one just be curious without worrying about turning shit into gold?
-You have to be OK with writing some “curious shit”!
+Define gold anyway?
+The surest method to cultivating a writing habit is to be OK writing “curious shit” in an oblique manners.
 published: true
 tweet: https://twitter.com/callumflack/status/983612094900682753
 ---